When is the right time to launch a loyalty program?

-Once your answer is yes to one or more of these questions, you can plan the exact time and date for your loyalty program launch.
-Whether you choose to introduce it in Q1, during spring, summer or during the holidays, never forget that for a successful launch you need:
+Once your answer is “yes” to one or more of the above questions, you can plan the exact date for your loyalty program launch.
+Whether you choose to introduce it in Q1, during spring, in the middle of summer or during the holidays, never forget that for a successful launch you need:

 - A complete technical integration with all-around testing; and

 - A comprehensive marketing plan to promote the loyalty program.

 Interested to see the whole workflow in action?
 Then contact us to learn how Antavo can help you execute the smoothest launch possible, with a program that is 100% compatible with your retail business needs.